sarah-as-share/poetizer/README.md

 or
     $ python poetizer_3grams.py [corpus].txt [rhyme scheme]

 Both versions differ in the content model they use.
-The 3-gram-Model throws an sometimes an error.
+The 3-gram-Model throws sometimes an error.

 ## Rhyme Scheme & Line Breaks